-Understand your story and the angle of your pitch before beginning your PR campaign.
-The story is not just abasic launch pitch, it has to be involving and interesting.
+Understand your story and your story angle before beginning your PR campaign.
+The story is not just a basic launch pitch, it has to be involving and interesting.

 b) Understand your audience

 Would the audience you are interested in showing the story be interested in it?
 Is the medium of communication you are planning to use going to be effective?
-Would it fit to have an inspiring story or a technical story or both for this audience?
+Would be a good idea to have an inspiring story or a technical story or both for this audience?

-Understanding the audience that will read your story and their needs or where their focus is answering the above questions and more with full and clear conviction.
+Understanding the audience that will read your story and what their needs are will help you answer the above questions and more with full and clear conviction.

 c) Identify the publications/outlets

 Having understood the audience, where can you find them?
 This is the stage where you list all the outlets that you want to be featured in.
 From large media companies to those that are mid-sized and small blogs, the opportunities are endless.

 d) Identify the target journalists